 Writer & director Producer/director: Bare Fist: the Sport That Wouldn't Die

-on-message and will do his bidding while getting rid of those who question policy and challenge the management's decisions.
-It's all being done under the guise of progress and new senior posts are being created (reserved for lackeys) and
+and will do his bidding while getting rid of those who question policy and challenge the management's decisions.
+It's all being done under the guise of progress and new senior posts are being created (reserved for lackeys) and although everyone

 It's all going to happen over the next few weeks so let's see just how manipulative Duval turns out to be.
 Interestingly, it seems that Duval hasn't let Whittam Smith in on his plan and it is likely the two men will lock horns over the issue.